Foxh0und/MCSC/stamfordbridge.md

 If a particular fixture happens to be popular among travelling supporters (i.e. Xmas) then we will be submitting a preferred list.
 If a list is 8 people or above, then we start to get nervous about the number of tickets that will be allocated by the Ticket Office.

+Finally, if you secure tickets via our club, you are expected to purchase the London membership for the following season too.
+This helps us reach our required number of 30.

 Russell

 MCSC Secretary